 - What is the SAE level 4 vs level 5 distinction?

-- Level 4: complete automation under defined operating parameters and geographic boundaries (such as Waymo's San Francisco service area).
-Level 5: complete automation across all driving scenarios without requiring human intervention or a steering wheel present.
-Level 5 represents genuinely driverless operation.
+- Level 4: complete automation within defined operating boundaries and geographic zones (such as Waymo's San Francisco deployment).
+Level 5: complete automation across all driving scenarios and conditions without requiring human intervention capability.
+Level 5 represents the genuine "hands-free" autonomous vehicle concept.

 - How reliable is Elon Musk's Tesla timeline for prediction markets?